nansencenter/WIM2d/fortran/grid_setup/README.txt

-To use normal executable:
+1. To use normal executable:
-*edit p_save_grid.F
    *compile with "make"
+   *cd to place where you want to run the model
+      mkdir Build; cd Build
+   *copy infile_grid.txt and infile_waves.txt
+   *edit infile_grid.txt and infile_waves.txt if necessary
-*run with "./grid_setup.sh"
+   *run "grid_setup.sh"

-To use with python
+2. To use with python
-- easier to define new grids
+   - easier to define new grids (eg different LANDMASKS)

    Compile f2py function:
    *if necessary, edit save_grid_f2py.F
    *compile with "make py"
     (don't usually need to recompile if changing grid)

-In python:
+   *cd to place where you want to run the model
+      mkdir Build; cd Build
    *Type:
-import grid_setup as gst

-*Decide on integer GRID_OPT (which grid)
-*Decide on integer TEST
- 0: save to proper place where rest of WIM2d code can access it
- 1: save to test directory, where rest of WIM2d code cannot access it

-*Type:
-gst.grid_setup(GRID_OPT=GRID_OPT,TEST=TEST)
+   python $WIM2D_PATH/grid_setup/grid_setup.py (also uses the infile_grid.txt)
+   or
+   python $WIM2D_PATH/grid_setup/grid_setup.py --GRID_OPT=0
+   (also GRID_OPT=1,2 for different hard-coded versions of the LAND_MASK and size)